DongChen06/NGSIM_DATA_PROCESSING/README.md

 Part1.
 Lane Change Analysis
 -------
 There are three subdataset.
-We use the dataset *Data-0500-0515*, the dataset shows like this.
+We use the dataset *Data-0500-0515* of Next Generation Simulation (NGSIM) Interstate 80 Freeway Dataset.
+You can find the dataset analysis from the [Attachments](https://data.transportation.gov/Automobiles/Next-Generation-Simulation-NGSIM-Vehicle-Trajector/8ect-6jqj).
+The dataset shows like this.

 <p align="center">
      <img src="docs/trajectory16.png" alt="output_example" width="60%" height="60%">